Greece drops case against privatisation officials, paving way for bailout funds

-ATHENS, June 29 Greece dropped charges of breach of duty against three former privatisation officials on Thursday, court sources said, paving the way for the disbursement of new bailout loans.
+ATHENS, June 29 (Reuters) - Greece dropped charges of breach of duty against three former privatisation officials on Thursday, court sources said, paving the way for the disbursement of new bailout loans.

 The three officials from Spain, Italy and Slovakia had faced charges stemming from the sale of state properties in 2015.